 That changed in July 2013, when the much-anticipated Three Dots and a Dash opened in Chicago’s River North neighborhood.
 It’s a project from Paul McGee (formerly of The Whistler) and R.J. and Jerrod Melman of the Chicago restaurant group Lettuce Entertain You (Everest, L2O, Tru).
+(NOTE: As of December 2014, Paul McGee is no longer directly involved.)
 The bar’s name pays tribute to the drink Three Dots and a Dash.
 Don the Beachcomber, who also invented the Zombie (and tiki bars, for that matter), created it in honor of the end of World War II.
 (In Morse code, three dots and a dash means “V” — as in “Victory.”)

 The Clark Street address is sort of deceiving as the speakeasy-style entrance is actually down an alley off Hubbard, directly across the street from Paris Club (another LEY venture where you can valet, though apparently there are a few self-park garages nearby too.)
 Look for blue glowing lights and a couple heat lamps and you’ll find a blue door and above it a small sign for Three Dots and a Dash.